arildwtv/stubbit/README.md

 The `stubbit` object now has two public methods available:

-### stubbit.requireWithStubs(modulePath, ...dependencyPaths)
+### stubbit.requireWithStubs(module, ...dependencies)

-Requires a module and stubs its dependencies.
+_Requires a module and stubs its dependencies._

-Example:
+Here is a quick example with two modules and then the test.

 **foo.js:**